-Now let's say we have an itsy-bitsy little OBOE in our application - but that OBOE comes when we are calculating the month in the date reminders should be sent out.
-They should be sent in late December - but a OBOE in one direction means they are sent in November instead - just in time for Thanskgiving!
-It would be a big embarrassment for the company - and we might lose some clients.
-Now imagine a OBOE in the other direction - our application returns
+Now let's say we have an itsy-bitsy little OBOE in our application — but that OBOE comes when we are calculating the month that the date reminders should be sent out.
+They should be sent in late December — but an OBOE in one direction means they are sent in November instead!
+It would be a big embarrassment for the company — and we might lose some clients.
+But now imagine an OBOE in the other direction — our application returns

 undefined instead of a month (because there is no thirteenth month at the 12th position of the array).
 Now the reminders don't get sent out at all.
 People don't get their reminders, clients are angry, and most decide they will never use the company's product again.

-As we can see, OBOEs can really wreck havoc on an application.
-Be very careful when working with the index of elements in arrays and keep the possibility of OBOEs in mind.
+As we can see, OBOEs can really wreak havoc on an application.
+Likely our company would have error handling that would catch the OBOE, but the point remains: be very careful when working with the index of elements in arrays and keep the possibility of OBOEs in mind.